 The most impressive character of the night was Joe Schmo coming back from his Christmas party annoyed that this was putting a damper on his festivities.
 Maybe he would have felt a bit more sympathy for the person if it was his wife, brother, daughter or boyfriend.
 It’s easy to judge a situation from the outside never thinking something so terrible could happen to us, until our loved one is lying on the subway tracks.

-So what is being done to stop these tragedies from happening?
+What is being done to stop these tragedies from happening?
 The ultimate goal and the solution that has shown to be most effective is to build barriers along the subway platforms.
 Doing this is very costly, but can we really make something that has been proven to save lives about a price tag?
 Help line posters have been placed throughout every station hopefully being seen at the right time.

 There is always someone there to listen, suicide is never the answer.
 If you are having thoughts of self-harm call 416-408-HELP, go to your nearest hospital or call 911.